mrchrisadams/sonniesedge-website/_posts/2017-06-07-a-day-without-javascript.md

 Now, I know that because I write a lot about the universal web and progressive enhancement, people assume that I must hate javascript.

-This would an incorrect assumption.
+This would be an incorrect assumption.

 I simply hate people relying on brittle client-side javascript when there are other alternatives.
-In the same way as I wouldn't rely on some unknown minicab firm as as the sole way of getting me to the airport for a wedding flight, I don't like relying on a non-guaranteed technology as the sole way of delivering a web app.
+In the same way as I wouldn't rely on some unknown minicab firm as the sole way of getting me to the airport for a wedding flight, I don't like relying on a non-guaranteed technology as the sole way of delivering a web app.

 For me it's a matter of elegance and simplicity over unnecessary complexity.